cammartin/Basic-R-Demo/chapter1.md

 In this exercise, we will use the dataset 'diamonds' within the ggplot2 funciton.
 We will attempt to predict the cost of a diamond using a some of the diamond characterists found in the dataset.

-# A dataset with a selection of movies, `movie_selection`, is available in the workspace.

 *** =instructions
 - Check out the structure of `diamonds`.